Newbz521/Python-Peewee-Flask/README.md

 1. Run without errors
 1. Built in Python and Flask, use a SQL database with PeeWee models
-1. Have two models with a *relationship* between them (either one-to-one, one-to-many or many-to-many)
-1. Have Create, Read and Delete operations for at least one of the models
+1. Have Create, Read and Delete operations for at least one model
 1. Include a README written in well-formatted Markdown (_hint: look up a README template_)
 1. Shows a good commit history with frequent commits.
 We're looking for lots of small commits

+Note that deployment will not be a requirement.

 ## Submission